-The Institute is looking for student volunteers to serve as room monitors, scan badges and assist with other duties as needed.
-For their three-day time commitment (Tuesday, Wednesday and Thursday), volunteers receive a Full Conference registration, including lunches, and will be provided time to attend sessions and keynote addresses.
+The student volunteers will serve as room monitors, scan badges and assist with other duties as needed.
+For their two-day time commitment (Tuesday and Wednesday), volunteers receive a full conference registration, including lunches, and will be provided time to attend sessions and keynote addresses.

 Students interested in volunteering should email their name, university, major, professor and contact information to Gretchen Hesbacher at firstname.lastname@example.org, subject line: ?I want to volunteer.?
-Volunteer requests are due no later than Friday, December 8, 2017.
+Volunteer requests are due no later than Wednesday, December 19, 2018.

 Please note, travel expenses and hotel accommodations are not included.
-If you need a hotel room, be sure to take advantage of our room block and the discounted rate at the Mandarin Oriental, which is providing a special Conference rate of $175.
+If you need a hotel room, be sure to take advantage of our room block and the discounted rate at the Mandarin Oriental, which is providing a special conference rate of $175.
 Mention the "Building Innovation Conference & Expo" when making your reservations.
-Reserve your room by the deadline, Friday, December 8, 2017, at 6:00 p.m.
+Reserve your room by the extended deadline, Friday, December 14, 2018, at 6:00 p.m.
 ET, to secure this rate and availability.
-Make your reservations online or call (202) 787-6140.
+Make your reservation online or call (202) 787-6140.

 Due to the time constraints, international students requiring a VISA will not be considered.